Layers and groups

 A group has its own set of properties, just like any individual element on the canvas.

-Select a group on the canvas, and then click PROPERTIES to see the properties of the group.
+Select a group on the canvas, and then open the Properties window to see the properties of the group.

 Check or uncheck the Hidden property to hide or show the group.